 Disability Services office

-The Disability Services office and testing center are two different rooms in the same building, and I would frequently travel there for exams or to pick up printed copies of my accommodations list.
-The assistive technology specialists are often located in the Disability Services office as well, though at my university they are actually in a neighboring building.
+The Disability Services office and testing center are two different rooms in the same building, and I would frequently travel there for exams or to pick up printed copies of my accommodation list.
+The assistive technology specialists are often located in the Disability Services office as well, though at my university they are in a neighboring building.

 Another place for study groups, club meetings, and other offices for student services.
 Student centers are also often used as a landmark when providing directions to other buildings on campus.

 - Blindness Canes and Classrooms: Navigating College Campuses

 - Blindness Canes and Building Identification: Navigating College Campuses

 - What To Know About College Assistive Technology Specialists